sf-wdi-22-23/22-homework/README.md

 ##Submit homework

-Each day you will submit your homework by doing the following:
+Each day you will submit your homework by doing the following from within your homework repo on your computer:

+* copy any required files into your homework repo directory as instructed in homework writeup
-* git add -A
+* `git add -A` to stage all your changes
-* git commit -am "inital commit"
-* git push
+* `git commit -m "homework commit"` to have git save the changes -- feel free to add to the commit message if you'd like
+* `git push origin master` to put the changes up on github
-* go to github.com (navigate to the repo)
+* go to your homework repo's page on your account on github.com
-* create pull request
+* create a pull request according to the guidelines below

 ####Pull request details